d-morrison/IntroStatActivities/05-EDA-multivariate.rmd

 ### Learning objectives

-* Identify and create appropriate summary statistics and plots given a data set with two quantitative variables
+* Identify and create appropriate summary statistics and plots given a data set with two quantitative variables.

-* Use scatterplots to assess the relationship between two quantitative variables
+* Use scatterplots to assess the relationship between two quantitative variables.

-* Find the correlation coefficient
+* Find the estimated line of regression using summary statistics and `R` linear model (`lm`) output.

-* Find the estimated line of regression using summary statistics and `R` linear model (`lm`) output
+* Interpret the slope coefficient in context of the problem.

-* Interpret the slope coefficient in context of the problem
+* Interpret $R^2$, the coefficient of determination, in context of the problem.

-* Interpret the coefficient of determination in context of the problem
+* Find the correlation coefficient from `R` output or from $R^2$ and the sign of the slope.

 ### Terminology review